vii33/Obsidian-vimrc/Obsidian_commands.md

 # Available vimrc commands in Obsidian

-These commands can be used in the [vimrc file](https://github.com/esm7/obsidian-vimrc-support) to execute Obsidian commands through VIM keybindings.
+These commands can be used in the [vimrc file](https://github.com/esm7/obsidian-vimrc-support) to execute Obsidian commands through Vim keybindings.

+To get an up to date list, open up the developer console in Obsidian, go back to your editor, type `obcommand`, and watch the log output in the developer console.

+Example mapping in `.vimrc`:

-Example: `exmap foldall obcommand editor:fold-all`
+`exmap foldall obcommand editor:fold-all`

 ## Common commands
 ```